-Occlusive peripheral arterial disease is common among older people because it often results from atherosclerosis (plaque or disease buildup in the wall of the blood vessel), which becomes more common with aging.
+Occlusive peripheral arterial disease is common among older people because it often results from atherosclerosis Atherosclerosis Atherosclerosis is a condition in which patchy deposits of fatty material (atheromas or atherosclerotic plaques) develop in the walls of medium-sized and large arteries, leading to reduced or... read more (caused by buildup of plaque in the walls of the arteries), which becomes more common with aging.

 Occlusive peripheral arterial disease is also common among

 People with diabetes Diabetes Mellitus (DM) Diabetes mellitus is a disorder in which the body does not produce enough or respond normally to insulin, causing blood sugar (glucose) levels to be abnormally high.
 Symptoms of diabetes may... read more , high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more , abnormal cholesterol levels Dyslipidemia Dyslipidemia is a high level of cholesterol and/or triglycerides or a low level of high-density lipoprotein (HDL) cholesterol.
 Lifestyle, genetics, disorders (such as low thyroid hormone levels... read more , or high blood homocysteine (a component of protein) levels